What are the biggest early dating mistakes women do?

 Why It’s Bad

 These are three slightly different instances, with fear probably being the most common.
-However they’re all interlinked as the most damaging early dating mistake you could commit because they all happen with the men you like the most.
-Basically when you give in to fear and fall pray to cognitive dissonance, you are missing out on the every best!
+However, they’re all interlinked as the most damaging early dating mistake you could commit because they all happen with the men you like the most.
+Basically, when you give in to fear and fall prey to cognitive dissonance (Festinger, 1957), you are missing out on the very best!

 Silly, right?
 The men that excite you, the men that give you strong emotions and the men with whom you have the biggest chemistry are also the men with whom you can have the best encounters and the best relationships of them all.